surya-durgaputra/material-ui/README.md

 (now switch back to original branch..master in this case.
 This will automatically revert the code to the older branch): git checkout master

+MERGING a branch into master:
+let's say that we want to merge a branch called my_branch into master.
+Here's the flow:
+1)Change the current branch to master (change to the branch you are going to be merging into): git checkout master 2)Now merge: git merge my_branch